cpedersen/explore-the-cosmos_client/README.md

 ![Alt text](./readme/KeywordSearch.jpg?raw=true "KeywordSearch")

 Note that selecting keywords or labels will generate an entirely new search using NASA's _keyword_ API option.
 Google Vision labels do not guarantee results in the same way that NASA-generated keywords do.
 The more keywords and tags you select, the less likely you will get a successful result.

+A new Carl Sagan quote is provided for every successful search.

 ## Item Description Screen